mvolfik/homework-fml/README.md

-# homework-fml
+# Homework – Fully Merged List

-Homework – fully merged list.
-Import your tasks from various systems (Moodle, Google Classroom, Bakaláři, or note them yourself) and manage them in one simple list.
+*Import your tasks from various systems (Moodle, Google Classroom, Bakaláři, or note them yourself) and manage them in one simple list.*

+A second _"iteration"_ of [Bakatasklist](https://github.com/mvolfik/Bakalari-homework-tasklist)